gt-cs3220/gt-cs3220.github.io/project4.md

 *A: Currently, we have not implemented the exit feature of the processor.
 Hence, the PC register value will start to fetch instructions after it overflows.
 For part-1, please adjust the simulation time.

+*Q: I don't see any differences on blockdiagram screenshot for three different cases. what should I turn in?

+*A: You still submit the blockdiagrams to show your efforts.
+You will use the bistreams later. (we encourage for you to test them now)

+*Q: I passed all test cases but still failed towers.mem. what should I do?

+*A: some debugging tips
+1) make  sure, you are not looking at wrong message (it should be reg10's value, not "Failed/Passed" message)

+(2) you gave enough time to run

+(too short/too long will show a wrong value.)
+Too long, the PC will be overflow and restart the program.  few Piazza posting shows tips how to do that.

+(3) check w/o branch predictor and see whether a pipeline flush is causing a problem.

+(4) if you check all these then compare your instruction PC  with twoers.run (only PC , not the rest of printf statement) The file is now at Canvas/Files/Misc.
+Please note that towers.run wans't originally produced for class distribution so the print statements themselves do not match with yours.
+But you can still compare PC addresses.